lit-cup/javascript-practices/README.md

 3. **[Pig Game](./Project3_PigGame)** ('pig-game'): a two-player dice game where players take turns to roll a dice and accumulate points.

+4. **[Bankist Function Page](./Project4_BankistFunctionPage)** ('bankist-function-page'): a banking demo app that allows users to log in, view transactions, transfer money, request loans, and close accounts.
+Demonstrates modern JavaScript array methods and UI updates.

 ## Planing Update
 1. Build a simple feature show all the files i practices or Project(Modal), exploring like code edite on website and could execute then show the result.